Footage shows Jada Pinkett Smith’s reaction as Chris Rock responds to Will Smith slap

 While Smith has since issued an apology to Rock, the comedian said on Wednesday (30 March) he was “still processing” what happened during his first stand-up show since the incident.
 Sources close to Rock have said he had “no idea” about Pinkett Smith’s condition.

-The Academy in a statement on Wednesday said it had initiated “disciplinary proceedings” against Smith for violating its Standards of Conduct “including inappropriate physical contact, abusive or threatening behaviour, and compromising the integrity of the Academy”.
+The Academy in a statement on Wednesday said it had initiated “disciplinary proceedings” against Smith for violating its Standards of Conduct, but on Friday (1 April), Smith announced his resignation from the organisation.

-Smith now faces possible suspension, expulsion or other sanctions, which will be decided at the Academy’s next board meeting on 18 April.

-In its statement, the Academy also revealed that Smith was asked to leave the ceremony but “refused”.
+Find exactly what that means for Smith’s future at the Oscars here.

 Register for free to continue reading